dcshoecomp/noaa_alerts/README.md

 # noaa_alerts
 HomeAssistant Noaa Alerts Custom Sensor

-initial test for custom sensor using pypi(https://pypi.org/project/noaa-sdk/) noaa-sdk to get an alert sensor
+Custom sensor using pypi(https://pypi.org/project/noaa-sdk/) noaa-sdk to get an alert sensor

 To add noaa_alerts to your installation, download the latest release zip and copy noaa_alerts folder to `<config directory>/custom_components/` and add the following to your configuration.yaml file: